Chief Warrant Officer Russell T. Crawford (c. 1904–1945)

 Date Crawford Joined 742nd Antiaircraft Gun Battalion

 The company history stated that the exchange of officers occurred on March 7, 1945.
 Unit morning reports show the exchange as occurring one day earlier, on March 6.
 On the other hand, the morning report includes an extract of Special Orders No. 63, Headquarters 14th Antiaircraft Command, which stated that the assignment was to be effective date concerning morning report March 7, 1945.
+Lieutenant Colonel Moses wrote that Crawford joined on Mach 8, 1945.

 Flight Location

 Several websites erroneously describe the crash as taking place after takeoff from Lorengau Airfield on Manus while en route to Biak.
 In fact, the plane crashed after takeoff from Sorido Airfield on Biak en route to Mokerang Airfield.
-The source of the error is unclear since the Missing Air Crew Report (M.A.C.R.) established that the plane crashed on Biak, not Manus.
+The source of the error is unclear since the missing air crew report (M.A.C.R.) established that the plane crashed on Biak, not Manus.
 In addition, the crash investigation report establishes beyond any doubt that the plane crashed on takeoff from Sorido.

 Personnel Killed in Crash